githwxi/ATS-Xanadu/docgen/TEMPTORY/GSEQ-intro.md

 When teaching functional programming, I often receive a question like this one: How can one access an element in a list when given the index of the element?
-Of course, I could answer the question by mentioning the name of a library function that does precisely what is asked.
+Of course, I could answer the question by simply mentioning the name of a library function that does precisely what is asked.
 But why is such a question being frequently asked in the first place?
 It is mostly likely that the person who asks this question is still of a mentality that focuses on what I call individual-processing (in contrast with batch-processing).
 I suppose that a big part of this mentality comes from ubiquity of for-loops and while-loops in imperative programming.
 As far as I can see, it would be nearly impossible for a programmer to break out of this mentality if there